Convergence Rates in Uniform Ergodicity by Hitting Times and $L^2$-exponential Convergence Rates: Estimate of by or

 \section{Estimate of $\kappa$ by $\lmd$ or $\lmd_1$}

 In this section, we will seek the situation that the moment of hitting time can be used as the upper bound for $\lambda_1$ or $\lambda$.
 More technically, we give the conditions for which $M_H$ goes to zero when $H$ becomes bigger and bigger.
-That is, if there exists an $H\in\scr{H}$, such that
+More generally, if there exists an $H\in\scr{H}$, such that

 then it holds that

 As have done in Example \ref{birth-death} for the birth-death process, we will do this by seeking a sequence $\{H_n\}\subset\scr{H}$ such that $H_n\uparrow E$ and

 So there exists $H_n\in\scr{H}$ such that $\lambda_1\leqslant1/M_{H_n}$ or $\lambda\leqslant1/M_{H_n}$.